RPGillespie6/fastcov/README.md

 $ fastcov.py --branch-coverage --exclude-br-lines-starting-with assert ASSERT # Don't include coverage for lines starting with "assert" or "ASSERT"
 ```

-Technically it's possible to include both `--include-br-lines-starting-with` and `--exclude-br-lines-starting-with`, though I'm not sure how useful that would be.
-Fastcov will always apply `--include-br-lines-starting-with` first, and then `--exclude-br-lines-starting-with` second.
+It's possible to include *both* `--include-br-lines-starting-with` and `--exclude-br-lines-starting-with`.
+In this case, the branch will be removed if either the line does not start with one of `--include-br-lines-starting-with` or the line does start with one of `--exclude-br-lines-starting-with`.
+This could be used, for example, to include branches starting with `else` but not with `else if` by passing `--include-br-lines-starting-with else --exclude-br-lines-starting-with "else if"`.

 ## Benchmarks